daigo0927/blog/vertex-pipelines-sample/README.md

 Create 2 GCS buckets:

 - Source dataset bucket: for locating the raw CSV (Palmer Penguins dataset).
-Replace the `src_path` of L43@pipeline.py
+Replace the `src_path` of L43 at pipeline.py
 - Pipeline root bucket: for locating the pipeline artifacts.
-Replace the `pipeline_root` of L36@pipeline.py
+Replace the `pipeline_root` of L36 at pipeline.py

 Note that bucket name must be globally unique.
 Use different bucket names from mine.